minhtrangvy/GAPythonInstructorFlaskApp/README.md

 ## Instructions
 This app is Dockerized.
 This means that all the dependencies are contained in a docker image.
 All you have to do is run some Docker commands to get the web app working locally!
+Make sure you have Docker installed.
 1. In terminal, lease run `docker build -t gaproject:latest .` in the `/GAPythonInstructorFlaskApp` directory to build the image.
 2. An email will be sent with the Twilio Auth, it should look something like `21xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
     Run the container by running this command: